acsehi/fidelitycgt/README.md

 # Fidelity UK Capital tax gain calculator for MSFT employees
 Calculate your capital tax gain from MSFT shares from your Fidelity account using http://cgtcalculator.com/.
 This tool will convert your fidelity transaction export to format readable by http://cgtcalculator.com/.
 Trades are converted back to GBP on historical rates.
 All outputs are in GBP.

+## ESPP
+If you bought ESPP stocks, their Fair Market Value will be used.
+This will overestimate your gains by 11% for ESPP shares.
+You can manually fix this in the output, our you can just accept that your reported capital gains are 0-10% less than what was calculated.

 ## Instructions
 1. Login to fideliy and export your open and closed transactions.
 They are two different files.
 Files are:
     - "View closed lots.csv"